jimwatt/P3-BehavioralCloning/writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used the following data sets:

+* **data** : Training data provided by Udacity.
+* **andrew** : Training data recorded while my son Andrew drove the simulated car three times around the track.
+* **andrewright** : Training data recorded while my son Andrew drove the simulated car once around the track in the clockwise direction.

 For details about how I created the training data, see the next section.